scivision/Aurora-ASI-KLS/README.md

 ![hot-spot](https://github.com/niuchuangnn/Aurora-ASI-KLS/blob/master/Data/demo_examples/HS_r.png)

 ## Notes

-Tested on Linux, but should work on other operating systems.
+* Tested on Linux, but should work on other operating systems.
+* Windows may be difficult due to large number of prereqs--use [Windows Subsystem for Linux](https://www.scivision.co/install-windows-subsystem-for-linux/)
-Start a [GitHub Issue](https://github.com/niuchuangnn/Aurora-ASI-KLS/issues) if it doesn't work for you.
+* Start a [GitHub Issue](https://github.com/niuchuangnn/Aurora-ASI-KLS/issues) if it doesn't work for you.